Ching0810/FM-qr-code-component/README.md

 This is a project from Frontend Mentor - QR code component.

-Regrading this project as material for practicing fundemental layout skills, including html sturcture, CSS & SCSS setting, aspecially item alignment.
+Regrading this project as material for practicing fundamental layout skills, including html structure, CSS & SCSS setting, especially item alignment.

 This is the final result screenshot: